Do you Lie?

 A while ago I heard this story and it made me think about how we can make or break someone’s life in a matter of moments.
 A young girl, first week at school, was trying out for the choir.
 The music teacher told the class that if she put her hand on their shoulder, they must stop singing as they were not a good enough.
 This girl felt the hand on her shoulder and didn’t sing again for years.
 At that moment she was labelled a bad singer, she was five years old.
 In her fifties she summoned the courage to join a singing group, and now enjoys singing with a choir.
 All those years with no music in her life.
 Because of the tap on her shoulder at age five.
 Told that she was not good enough.
 A failure at five.
 Maybe she wasn’t the best singer there, yet to take that joy away from someone so young was wrong.
 I am sure it could have been handled so much better.
 Not lied to, of course, but encouraged.

 That is why I don’t like gifted and talented programs in schools.
 If you are not ‘gifted and talented’ then what are you?
-If you are on such a program can they not give you an inflated ego, being told you are better than others?
+If you are on such a program will they give you an inflated ego, being told you are better than others?
 Everyone has a talent – we are all gifted in our own way.
 It is up to parents, teachers, work colleagues, managers and friends to help an individual to discover and nurture that talent.
 Like the girl who was told she couldn’t sing at aged five, at fifty she discovered she could.

 So is it good to ever lie?